deep-saket/pinn/README.md

   by sampling separator pressure/temperature/gas-fraction triplets, evaluating the facility surrogate, and adapting the Gaussian mean/std exactly like the pipe-stage optimizer.
 Every run is persisted to `backend/exports/facility_optimization_latest.{json,xlsx}` with the per-iteration metrics and gradients.

+- **Financial surrogate + optimizer** – The third stage consumes facility outputs (vapor fraction, gas/liquid throughput) plus financial levers (price per unit, hedge ratio, opex multiplier) and predicts `net_profit` and `risk_index`.
+The financial optimizer samples those levers, enforces optional targets on the KPIs, and adapts the Gaussian search.
+Histories, gradients, and best results are written to `backend/exports/financial_optimization_latest.{json,xlsx}` so you can reload them later.

 ## Backend: local development (no Docker required)

 ```bash